-The Uniform Domain Name Dispute Resolution Policy (UDRP) and the Uniform Rapid Suspension System (URS) are administrative proceedings for trademark holders to use to resolve disputes involving gTLDs.
+The Uniform Domain Name Dispute Resolution Policy (UDRP) and the Uniform Rapid Suspension System (URS) are administrative proceedings for trademark holders to use to resolve disputes involving gTLDs (and in the case of the UDRP, a number of ccTLDs).
 ICANN is not involved in UDRP and URS proceedings.
 These proceedings are initiated by submitting a complaint against a domain name registrant to an ICANN-approved Dispute Resolution Service Provider (see the following links for a list of ICANN-approved providers for the UDRP and URS).
 The UDRP and URS offer faster and more cost-effective alternatives to formal court proceedings.
 Full details of the UDRP and URS Rules and procedures are available at:

 Uniform Domain-Name Dispute-Resolution Policy (UDRP)